davidpfister/fortiche/src/assert/README.md

-# Assert.f
+# Assert
-'assert.f' is a single-file, dependency-free, and simple micro framework for unit testing in fortran.
+'assert' is a single-file, dependency-free, and simple micro framework for unit testing in fortran.

-## Welcome to the Assert.f micro test framework
+## Welcome to the Assert micro test framework

 ### Getting Started
 We recommend starting from the test cases present in this repository.